Building Energy Management System (BEMS)

 The HVAC controls market was valued at USD 13.63 billion in 2018 and is expected to reach USD 27.04 billion by 2023, at a CAGR of 12.1% between 2018 and 2023.

 Source: Markets & Markets

-How are Building Energy Management Systems (BEMS) used by end users?
+How is Building Energy Management Systems (BEMS) used by end users?

 How is the success of this use case measured for users and for the business?

 Success can be measured by increasing the operational and financial performance of buildings and by optimizing building operations while improving productivity.

 Why do companies need a BEMS?